taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.4**:
+Latest, version **3.3.5**:

- - Extended help for extensions
- - Matched index available to keyword extensions
- - Made image search respect NSFW filter setting
- - New tag command to set responses
- - Added timer option to quiet command
+ - Me command for status
- - Ability to set custom roles/colors
+ - Richest members in stats section
+ - App Store links in addition to Google Play
- - Many bug fixes
+ - Fixed quiet bug among others

-Patch #1: Fixed extended help crash
-Patch #2: Fixed display bug in tag command

 Open an issue to report a bug or suggest a new feature!